 - ✓ Thoroughly detail-clean and sanitize entire facility, especially if it has been closed.
 Focus on high-contact areas that would be touched by both employees and guests.
-Do not overlook seldom-touched surfaces.
+Do not overlook seldom touched surfaces.
 Follow sanitizing material guidance to ensure it's at effective sanitizing strength and to protect surfaces. - ✓ Avoid all food contact surfaces when using disinfectants. - ✓ Between seatings, clean and sanitize table condiments, digital ordering devices, check presenters, self-service areas, tabletops, and common touch areas.
 Single-use items should be discarded.
-Consider using rolled silverware and eliminating table presets. - ✓ Remove lemons and unwrapped straws from self-service drink stations. - ✓ Clean and sanitize reusable menus.
+Use rolled silverware and eliminating table presets. - ✓ Remove items from self-service drink, condiment, utensil, and tableware stations, and have workers provide items to patrons directly wherever practicable. - ✓ Clean and sanitize reusable menus.
 If you use paper menus, discard them after each customer use.
 Implement procedures to increase how often you clean and sanitize surfaces in the back-of-house.
-Avoid all food contact surfaces when using disinfectants. - ✓ Check restrooms regularly and clean and sanitize them based on frequency of use. - ✓ Make hand sanitizer readily available to guests.
-Consider touchless hand sanitizing solutions.
+Avoid all food contact surfaces when using disinfectants. - ✓ Frequently check and ensure adequate supply of soap dispenser & towels. - ✓ Make hand sanitizer readily available to guests.
+Consider touchless hand sanitizing solutions. - ✓ Verify that ware-washing machines are operating at the required wash and rinse temperatures with the appropriate detergents and sanitizers.

+REOPENING GUIDANCE

-REOPENING GUIDANCE ON MONITORING EMPLOYEE HEALTH & PERSONAL HYGIENE
+ON MONITORING EMPLOYEE HEALTH & PERSONAL HYGIENE

-- ✓ Per existing FDA Food Code requirements, employees who are sick should remain at home. - ✓ If an employee becomes ill or presents signs of illness, the operator should identify the signs during a pre-work screening and follow the business's established policies on when the ill employee is allowed to return to work.
-At a minimum, however, follow CDC guidelines - tell the employee to self-isolate for seven days from the onset of symptoms and be symptom-free for three days without medication. - ✓ Taking employees' temperatures is at the operators' discretion.
+- ✓ Per existing FDA Food Code requirements, employees who are sick should remain at home. - ✓ If an employee becomes ill or presents signs of illness, the operator should identify the signs during a pre-work screening, employee should be sent home.
+If employee suspected or confirmed COVID-19, employee must self-isolate for at least 10 days.
+After 10 days, employee must be fever free/symptom free for 3 consecutive days without medication before returning to work. - ✓ Taking employees' temperatures is at the operators' discretion.
 The CDC has not mandated taking an employee's temperature and any operator who chooses to do so should engage health officials first and adopt policies aligned with proper procedures.
-CDC guidance states the minimum temperature that indicates a fever is 100°F. - ✓ Per CDC recommendations, face coverings have been shown to be effective tools to mitigate risk from individuals who show symptoms as well as those who don't, especially in close environments where it's hard for people to maintain a three- to six-foot distance.
-In some states and local jurisdictions, face coverings are required by government officials; some employers require them, too.
-In all cases, those coverings worn by employees should be kept clean in accordance with CDC guidance.
-CDC provides overall cleaning guidance [here](#). - ✓ Train all employees on the importance of frequent hand washing, the use of hand sanitizers with at least 60% alcohol content, and give them clear instruction to avoid touching hands to face.
+CDC guidance states the minimum temperature that indicates a fever is 100°F. - ✓ Require all employees wear face coverings at all times.
+Face coverings should be cleaned & replaced daily.
+Face shields may be worn in addition to face coverings. - ✓ Train all employees on the importance of frequent hand washing, the use of hand sanitizers with at least 60% alcohol content, and give them clear instruction to avoid touching hands to face.